Chewbaka69/fail2ban_pterodactyl/README.md

 ## Installation

+First you need to copy the file `pterodactyl-sftp.conf` to `/etc/fail2ban/filter.d/`

-Copy the code below to your jail configuration file.
+And after copy the code below to your jail configuration file.
+For debian ex: `/etc/fail2ban/jail.d/defaults-debian.conf`

 ```bash
 [pterodactyl-sftp]